zph/neuron/doc/Guide/Plugins/Tags/Tag Queries.md

 ## Limitations of tag queries

+Tag queries currently depend on a metadata value being set in the source file for `date` otherwise the query will not include that entry.

 Non-ascii tags must be URI encoded when using in tag queries.
 See [this comment](https://github.com/srid/neuron/issues/446#issuecomment-720001775).
 Alternatively, if tagging in your case is semantically equivalent to linking, you may use [[Folgezettel Links]].

 [URI]: https://en.wikipedia.org/wiki/Uniform_Resource_Identifier